openmpf/openmpf.github.io/docs/docs/Roll-Up-Guide.md

 In a real use case there will generally be multiple roll up groups for a single detection property.
 The "sandwich" group shows how to include an additional mapping for the same "CLASSIFICATION" property.
-The "COLOR" and "PROP3" sections show examples of how to apply roll up to different detection properties with a different configuration.
+The "COLOR" and "PROP3" sections show examples of how to apply roll up to different detection properties with different configurations.

 If the roll up above was applied to these detection properties: